 ““Who then is the faithful and wise servant, whom his master has set over his household, to give them their food at the proper time?
 Blessed is that servant whom his master will find so doing when he comes.
 Matthew 24:45-46 ESV

-This is the kind of confluence of events that can get end-times prophets and chart makers and rapture practicers very excited.
+These times can get end-times prophets and chart makers and rapture practicers very excited.
 Those who spend their quiet time with a Bible in one hand and a newspaper in the other and a packet of highlighters in front of them circle days like this with a red pen, listening for the sound of the approaching hoofbeats of the Four Horsemen.

 I don’t mean to make light of it.
 I know Christ will return some day, and I believe it will be soon.
 I believe the conditions are right and that all the boxes have been checked for what God’s Word says to be watching for.
 But I also take Jesus seriously when He says, in verse 36, “But concerning that day and hour no one knows, not even the angels of heaven, nor the Son, but the Father only.”